harshilxd/Asteroid-Feature-Prediction/README.md

 **Yuri Liu**: Coder and Writer: worked on normalization of data, linear regression model, polynomial regression model, hyper tuning for neural networks, report, and readmes.

+**Harshil Dodiya**: Leader, Coding, Writing: Helped in organizing meetings; organized github and python notebooks; worked on readme, helped in preprocessing and  data visualization; made polynomial regression with visualization, and first neural network with hyperparameter tuning;  enabled vcs, lfs and issue tracking on github.

+**Travis Salud**: Writer and coder: Helped put together final writeup and code for linear regression models.

 ## Milestone 1:
 ### Link To Colab: